 Toyosu Market retains the title of the biggest fish market in the world, with the site being larger – in total floor space at least – than that of Tsukiji.
 There are two main buildings for the fish wholesalers and tuna auctions and a separate building for other food sellers.
 The issue with tourists hindering and interfering with auctions has been resolved at Toyosu.
 There are now well defined areas where tourists are allowed and specially built viewing platforms for tourists to watch the tuna auctions, although this now happens behind a glass screen.
 Toyosu market is connected to Tokyo’s public transport system, making it easy to reach and there is no charge for entry.
 However, the travel website TokyoCheapo.com states that Toyosu has a “sterile atmosphere” compared to the old-fashioned and ramshackle Tsukiji Fish Market, and although tourists are welcome at Toyosu they are kept on the outskirts of the market so that they do not interfere with running of the business.
 There are a number of shops and restaurants at Toyosu, although this is smaller than the numbers at Tsukiji Fish Market.

-While the outer market at Tsukiji continues to trade there are concerns over its future.
-Reports have found that tourist numbers are much reduced and that businesses will be hit by no longer being able to state that they get their seafood direct from Tsukiji Fish Market.
-However, others have claimed that it is still too early to tell how the remaining outer market at Tsukiji will fare following the relocation of the main fish market, and that the tourist demand for Japanese sushi and sashimi may well mean that the remaining market has a bright future at Tsukiji.
+While the outer market at Tsukiji continues to trade [as of May 2019] there are concerns over its future.
+Reports have found that tourist numbers are much reduced and that businesses will be hit by no longer being able to say that they get their seafood direct from Tsukiji Fish Market, but it has also been claimed that it is still too early to tell how the remaining outer market at Tsukiji will fare following the relocation of the main fish market, and that the tourist demand for Japanese sushi and sashimi may well mean that the remaining market has a bright future at Tsukiji.